 Lazy writers like to start with something like, “The dictionary defines ‘hunting’ as, ‘the act of one that hunts’.”
 I despise this.
 If I wanted a canned definition, I would go to Webster.
 Using one shows me that you have done nothing to make your work worth my time.
 It also shows me that you do not know the topic well enough to explain it.
 I came to you because I wanted to learn about the nuances of a complex topic, from the perspective of an expert.
 This tells me I won’t, and that you aren’t.
 Almost every time I see this, I close the page and find an answer somewhere else.

 Emoticons, Emojis, Irregular Punction, and Exclamation Points #

 I like writing that evokes emotion; I do not like it forced upon me.
 Writers should apply “Show, don’t tell” to more than just fiction.
 Emoticons, emojis, exclamation points, and the like try to take the place of well-crafted prose.
 They do not do this well.
 Write well, and the work you craft will reflect the emotion you felt while forming it.
 I like Elmore Leonard’s rule for exclamation points, and his advice for writing in general: "You are allowed no more than two or three per 100,000 words of prose.
 Great stuff.

-I try to keep an open mind, but writers who use dictionary definitions and try to shove their enthusiasm down my throat rub me the wrong way.
-Don’t give your readers a reason to find their answer elsewhere, because in a world where I can find another expert in seconds, I will.
+I try to keep an open mind, but writers who do these things rub me the wrong way.
+Don’t give your readers a reason to find their answer elsewhere, because I will.